xwmx/nb/README.md

-  peek         View a note, bookmarked web page, or notebook in the terminal. pin          Pin an item so it appears first in lists. plugins      Install and uninstall plugins and themes. remote       Get, set, and remove the remote URL for the notebook. run          Run shell commands within the current notebook. search       Search notes. settings     Edit configuration settings.
+  peek         View a note, bookmarked web page, or notebook in the terminal. pin          Pin an item so it appears first in lists. plugins      Install and uninstall plugins and themes. remote       Configure the remote URL and branch for the notebook. run          Run shell commands within the current notebook. search       Search notes. settings     Edit configuration settings.